lucasvegi/Elixir-Code-Smells/README.md

 ## Introduction

-Elixir is a new functional programming language whose popularity is rising in the industry <sup>[link][ElixirInProduction]</sup>.
+[Elixir][Elixir] is a new functional programming language whose popularity is rising in the industry <sup>[link][ElixirInProduction]</sup>.
 However, there are few works in the scientific literature focused on studying the internal quality of systems implemented in this language.

 In order to better understand what are the types of sub-optimal code structures that can harm the internal quality of Elixir systems, we scoured websites, blogs, forums, and videos (grey literature review), looking for specific code smells for Elixir that are discussed by its developers.